 The website is 1 year and roughly 2 months old, has 108 posts (based on their sitemap), and is monetized by Amazon.
 The owner removed the monetization from Amazon 2 months prior.
 This to me is a warning flag as this seems like a weird move and if I were to bid on the website, I'd ask why the seller did this.

-What I would do here is combine posts like this: https://pickmybrewer.com/how-to-choose-coffee-maker/ and https://pickmybrewer.com/best-coffee-maker-review/.
-Then I'd add some reviews of some different coffee makers and make an ultimate guide for the "best coffee makers" - I'd try to push 10% more words than what the competitor with the highest word count does.
+What I would do here is consolidate posts like this: https://pickmybrewer.com/how-to-choose-coffee-maker/ and https://pickmybrewer.com/best-coffee-maker-review/, by adding a "How to Choose Coffee Maker"-guide at the bottom of the article.
+Then I'd add some reviews of other coffee makers and make an ultimate guide for the "best coffee makers".

 Looking at "Top pages" in Ahrefs, one can easily see that the majority of the traffic goes to review posts and "versus"-posts (X vs Y), yet they are short and aren't really monetized properly.
 By just adding some images, buttons, and tables you can achieve a higher CTR and as a result of that - get more commission.